 By Napoleon Hill

-We want healthy bodies and clear minds.
+We want healthy bodies and strong minds.

-We want strong relationships and thriving families.
+We want meaningful relationships and loving families.

 We want sufficient resources and financial security.

 Whereas these goals sound fairly basic, many people struggle to make their dreams a reality.
 One recent study found that roughly 70 percent of people fail to achieve their personal goals … and that doesn’t include the 80 percent of people who never set goals in the first place!

 Similar to navigating downtown Chicago without a GPS (damn you Lower Wacker Drive!), many people set goals without having a clear sense of how to actually reach those goals.